barisione-biso/lighting_test/README.md

 #lighting_test

- This project implements a lighting / shadow test using MelonJs.
+ This project implements a lighting / shadow test using a quick & dirty approach with a composite darken operations.

  The core is the LightningEntity which extends from me.Entity and implements the lightning effect with a radial gradient.